Find answers to frequently asked questions about the Peabody Institute admissions process.

 • Late Admission: May 1st

-Note: that there are no auditions or interviews in May for several majors, any DMA programs, and Graduate Assistantships.
+Note: there are NO auditions or interviews in May any DMA programs, and Graduate Assistantships.
+Some departments may not be accepting late applications, either.
+Please email our office if you have any questions about excluded programs.
 Those applying to majors involving pre-screening should upload their pre-screening video with their application by the posted deadlines.

 Do I have to apply and/or be accepted to JHU before I can come to Peabody?